Cryaaa/Python-Image-Analysis-Blog/README.md

 C:\Users\yourusername> conda create -n your_environment_name python=3.8 anaconda
 ```

 You have to replace 'your_environment_name' with a name of your choosing and can choose any python version that works with your libraries.
-For now you can omit the line 'python=3.8' but if you run into problems you can go and add it again!
+For now you can omit the line 'python=3.8' but if you run into problems you can use this line to install any python version you wish to.

+## The Basics
+To be frank I cannot teach all the basics of python anywhere near as well as the plethora of people on youtube and various blogs and sites across the internet.
+What I can do is give you some of the resources I have used to get into python, which you might also like.
+If you are starting completely from scratch I would advise you to watch [this](https://www.youtube.com/watch?v=rfscVS0vtbw&ab_channel=freeCodeCamp.org) video but if you have some basic understanding of coding the introduction to pythonic programming by [Sreeni](https://www.youtube.com/watch?v=qgJLeDPT8UM&list=PLZsOBAyNTZwbIjGnolFydAN33gyyGP7lT&index=6&ab_channel=DigitalSreeniDigitalSreeni) might be more suited.
+The video series by Sreeni covers a large part of image analysis and python programming and is a resource I often like to come back to myself.
+The third option